-If your site is not looking or behaving as you would expect it, you need to do some basic troubleshooting steps to figure out the problem.
-As the first step, you may want to check out our list of common issues.
-If none of those seems to fit what you are experiencing, please try the following steps.
+If your site is not looking or behaving as expected, you need to follow some basic troubleshooting steps to figure out the problem.

-If you noticed an issue, a broken functionality, a layout problem, or any other discrepancy between what our WP Job Manager plugin and its core add-ons should do and what’s going on on your site, start troubleshooting the problem by deactivating all other plugins.
+Suppose you noticed an issue, a broken functionality, a layout problem, or any other discrepancy between what our WP Job Manager plugin and its core add-ons should do and what’s going on on your site.
+Try disabling all of your plugins except WP Job Manager (and add-ons).
+Then try testing again to see if the issue persists.

-You will need to do the same thing with your theme.
-Try switching the theme to one of the WordPress default themes (such as Twenty-twentyone) and see if the problem persists.
+If that doesn’t help, you will need to do the same thing with your theme.
+Try switching the theme to one of the WordPress default themes (such as Twenty Twenty-Two) and see if the problem persists.
 If the problem goes away, you should reach out to the theme authors for assistance.

 You can also check our guide for dealing with troublesome themes.